77Rev/77Rev/README.md

 ### 📫 Contact
 - 📫 Mainly you can reach me on Discord: 77rev
-- 📫 You can also reach me on Matrix: 77apollyon:matrix.org

 ### 🔭 Educational background
 - BSc in Physics | 2020-2023 | Thesis: Dynamics of Solvable Quantum Systems